miloopark/minpark-cs506-midterm/README.md

 ## Usage

-1. Download `train.csv` and `test.csv` from https://www.kaggle.com/competitions/cs-506-midterm-fall-2024/data and place in the `data/` directory.
+1. Download `train.csv` and `test.csv` from https://www.kaggle.com/competitions/cs-506-midterm-fall-2024/data
+2. Place the two csv files into a new `data/` directory.
-2. Run the script!
+3. Run the ipynb `midterm.ipynb` file!